JungXue/learn_github/README.md

 --------------------------------------------------------------------------------------------------------
 1.3 Codes
-the general syntax for a block of code in markdown files is, you will find the ` bb on
+the general syntax for a block of code in markdown files is, you will find the  <kbd>`</kbd> button on the top left of your key board.
 ```markdown

 > ```language